 However, according to the Report, 612 participant’s surveys were not included in the final analysis.

 “It became evident within the first couple of days of the questionnaires being distributed that recipients who felt strongly about this issue would forward it to others who shared the same concerns.
 As noted above, over 600 responses were received of which only 119 were returned with a unique survey number that had been generated when the invitations were sent.
 Only those surveys having a system-generated, unique, source code were included in the final analysis.
 It is interesting to note that of the 493 unverified responses returned, 2 were supportive of the LNG Precinct development while 491 were strongly opposed".
+If a Survey has the ability to draw such a strong community inquisitiveness and trepidation then surely this response needs serious analysis and should not be dismissed so readily or with such condescension.

-This was one of the questions in the Residents Survey: The anti gas lobby is doing more harm to tourism than the LNG Precinct would ever create .
+The anti gas lobby is doing more harm to tourism than the LNG Precinct would ever create .
 How is this type of questioning acceptable or relevant in a Tourism Impact Assessment?

 Is the Broome Shire fully aware of how busy as they are going to be because they are listed as the major driver in managing the mitigating impacts?